-Figure 2: Distribution of outcome variables

 Exposure variable:

 During the survey, mothers were asked: whether the baby is still breastfeeding; Breastfeeding period; And if other solid or liquid foods were given during the last 24 h rather than Breastfeed.
 The exposure variable was a binary variable that indicates types of breastfeeding: exclusive breastfeeding (EBF) versus non-exclusive breastfeeding (Non-EBF), within the first six months of a child’s life.
 The EBF was considered only mothers breastfed and who did not provide any supplements for the first six months of their child's life, NOT even water.
 BDHS collects exclusive breastfeeding from mothers by recall method (Yun et al., 2013).
 EBF variable is coded as 1 if the child takes EBF, otherwise 0 (Non-EBF).